 Sheila Tyrrell, now retired from teaching piano and voice lessons, conducted choirs and was the organist and director of music for many churches in Ontario.
 She has composed pieces for a variety of purposes, such as piano, guitar, voice, and choirs.

-Emma Theresa Verdonk is a composer and music educator from Brantford, ON who holds her B.Mus. in Community Music (‘20) from Wilfrid Laurier University and her M.Mus in Composition from Western University (’22).
-She has written music for the Rose Orchestra, the Penderecki String Quartet, Arcady Ensemble, Exultate Chamber Singers, the Odin Quartet, and various chamber ensembles.
+Emma Theresa Verdonk, from Brantford, ON, has written music for the Rose Orchestra, the Penderecki String Quartet, Arcady Ensemble, Exultate Chamber Singers, the Odin Quartet, and various chamber ensembles.
 In May 2022, she released her first album, a collection of piano solos entitled Reflections.
 Emma is also the author of a series of theory books entitled Explore Music Theory, which are meant to make music theory fun and accessible for students of all learning types.

 • WANLESS, Debra